 The two most notable exhibits are the Gorgo statue and the figure of Nike.
-You will also see some exhibits that were discovered in Despotiko island, near Antiparos.
+There are also some exhibits that were discovered in Despotiko island, near Antiparos.

-Opening Hours for 2021 are 8.30 – 15.30 daily, except Tuesday.
+Opening Hours for the Paros Archaeological Museum are 8.30 – 15.30 daily, except Tuesday.
 The entry ticket cost 3 Euro, and it took us about a half hour to walk around.

 Close to the modern Paros harbour, on the way to Livadia beach, you can see an open-air area with the remains of an ancient cemetery.
 This important site dates from the 8th century BC to the 3rd century AD.

-Unfortunately, the site was closed to the public when we visited, but you can see through the gates.
+Unfortunately, the site was closed to the public when we visited, but you are able to see through the gates.
 You will see tombs dating from several areas, including a mass grave from the 8th century BC.

 The adjacent museum was also closed.
 It includes several exhibits, and photos from recent excavations.
 These are placed behind glass panes, so you can have a glimpse.

 When you visit Greece, one thing is certain: you won't go hungry or thirsty!
-Parikia has dozens of cafes, restaurants and traditional tavernas where you can have a snack, drink or meal.
+Parikia has dozens of cafes, restaurants and traditional tavernas to enjoy a snack, drink or meal.

-In terms of meals, we thoroughly enjoyed a taverna called Pinoklis, by the coast.
+In terms of meals and the best restaurants in Parikia Greece, we thoroughly enjoyed a taverna called Pinoklis, by the coast.
 The food was great, portions were big, and our waiter was outstanding!

 Towards the end of the seafront, you will find a small local taverna called Bountaraki.
 It looks as traditional as it gets!

-The selection is endless though, and the more you wander around Parikia, the more places you will discover.
+The selection of Parikia Paros restaurants is endless though, and the more you wander around Parikia, the more places you will discover.
 Just stroll around, find a place you like, and enjoy traditional Greek cuisine or a Greek coffee or beer!

 Go out for some nightlife in Parikia

-If you are spending more than a full day in Parikia, you can experience the vibrant nightlife.
+When spending more than a full day in Parikia, make sure to experience the vibrant nightlife.